Command Line Tools

 tscmd thumbgen /downloads/

-tscmd indexer /downloads/
+tscmd indexer --fulltext /downloads/

 Example: batch processing with pipes